techquest/isw-mobile-payment-sdk-android/README.md

 ```

-Then add the following to the your app project's `build.gradle`
+Then add the following to the your app project's `build.gradle`, check for the [latest version](https://github.com/techquest/isw-mobile-payment-sdk-android/releases)

 ```groovy